supabase/pg_graphql/docs/api.md

     - The return type for `sum` depends on the input type: integer fields return `BigInt`, while other numeric fields return `BigFloat`.
     - The return type for `avg` is always `BigFloat`.
     - The return types for `min` and `max` match the original field types.

+!!! note

+    The `aggregate` field is disabled by default because it can be expensive on large tables.
+To enable it use a [comment directive](configuration.md#Aggregate)

 #### Pagination